Skip to content

 }

-Now, use the asset object obtained from Step 1 to update the specific task or process run, linking the file to the form field.
+Use the asset object from Step 1 to update the task or template, linking the file to the form field.

 Endpoint